Edward Olivares Player Props: Royals vs. Cardinals

-On Friday, Edward Olivares (.313 slugging percentage in past 10 games, with no homers) and the Kansas City Royals face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 8:10 PM ET.
+After batting .273 with four doubles, two walks and an RBI in his past 10 games, Edward Olivares and the Kansas City Royals face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 7:10 PM ET on Saturday.

-He had a hitless showing in his most recent game (0-for-4) against the Red Sox.
+In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Cardinals.

 Edward Olivares Game Info & Props vs. the Cardinals